Paperlike Screen Protector Review

 Does Paperlike Wear Out Apple Pencil Nibs?

 But, case in point, Apple Pencil nibs generally take a long time to wear out, given that you use them without applying obscene amounts of pressure.
-So, the comparison between both surfaces isn’t particularly that intimidating when it comes to wear and tear.
+So, the comparison between both surfaces isn’t particularly intimidating when it comes to wear and tear.

-Why Do People Buy Screen Protectors For iPads?
+Why Do People Buy Paperlike?

 • An extra layer of protection: it prevents scratches, cracks, and other damage that might be caused by accidents.